Tox21 Program Goals

 1. Generating fit-for-purpose cellular models for primary and secondary screening

-Tox21 experts are developing a range of hepatocyte (liver), neuron, endothelial (vascular), keratinocytes (skin), and cardiomyocyte (heart) cell models — including “disease-in-a-dish” models, 3-D culture methods and multicellular co-culture models, most derived from inducible pluripotent stem cells — to further characterize hits from primary screening of 10,000 compounds (Tox21 10K library).
+Tox21 experts are developing a range of hepatocyte (liver), neuron, endothelial (vascular), keratinocytes (skin) and cardiomyocyte (heart) cell models — including “disease-in-a-dish” models, 3-D culture methods and multicellular co-culture models, most derived from inducible pluripotent stem cells — to further characterize hits from primary screening of 10,000 compounds (Tox21 10K library).

-Tox21 scientists have developed high-throughput gene expression capabilities, including RNAseq and single-cell RNAseq, to serve both Tox21 collaborators and NCATS projects.
-The data analysis team has implemented a pipeline to enable data processing and statistical and systems analyses, which includes concentration-response point-of-departure determination and pathway analysis using BioPlanet
+2. Developing high-throughput gene expression capabilities Tox21 scientists have developed high-throughput gene expression capabilities, including RNAseq and single-cell RNAseq, to serve both Tox21 partners and NCATS projects.
+The data analysis team has implemented a pipeline to allow data processing and statistical and systems analyses, which includes concentration-response point-of-departure determination and pathway analysis using BioPlanet.